M-M-R®II vaccine has two storage options

 Flexible storage and handling

-M-M-R®II vaccine has two storage options:
+M-M-R®II has two storage options:

 M-M-R®II (Measles, Mumps, and Rubella Virus Vaccine Live) Can Be Stored in the Fridge or Freezer for Later Use